frederic-perez/AmE-dictionary/data/dictionary.md

 __be hard hit (by something)__ _idiom_ To be adversely affected (by something) to a great degree; to suffer financial losses (as the result of something).
 __be hounded (by someone or something)__ _idiom_ To be pursued, chased, badgered, or pestered (by someone or something), especially persistently or relentlessly.
 __be in a pickle__ _slang_ To be in a troublesome situation.
+__be left holding the bag__ _idiom_ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
+Primarily heard in US.
 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be no picnic__ _Looking after four children is no picnic._